 Vacation Package Reservations:

-If you cancel your reservation less than 44 days in advance, there will be a cancellation fee from Disney of $200.
+If you cancel your reservation 30 days or less in advance, there will be a cancellation fee from Disney of $200.
 In addition to that you will lose any nonrefundable elements, such as travel insurance and possibly airfare.

 For cancellations made 1 day or less prior to Guest arrival, the full price of the package is non-refundable.
 Absolutely no refunds will be given to no-shows.